• Skip to content

 If your child is low on some nutrients, your health professional might recommend that your child takes a supplement for a few weeks or months.

-If coeliac disease isn’t diagnosed and treated, it can cause severe long-term health problems, including malnutrition, lactose intolerance, osteoporosis, arthritis, liver disease, epilepsy, infertility and cancer.
+When people with coeliac disease don’t follow a strict, gluten-free diet, it can lead to long-term health problems including malnutrition, lactose intolerance, osteoporosis, arthritis, liver disease, epilepsy, infertility and cancer.

 Gluten-free diets and coeliac disease

-Sticking to a gluten free diet is very important.
+Sticking to a gluten-free diet at all times is very important.
 This is because even trace amounts of gluten in your child’s diet can damage your child’s small intestine.

 Removing foods with gluten from your child’s diet

-Gluten is found in wheat, rye, barley and oats, so you can start by cutting out foods made with these ingredients.
+Gluten is found in wheat, rye and barley, so you can start by cutting out foods made with these ingredients.
 These foods might include:

 Keeping gluten-free food separate at home